Contact Us 203-548-0945

 On its face, the I-9/E-Verify process appears easy: Employers are liable for “knowingly” hiring, recruiting, or referring for a fee “unauthorized aliens.”
 Most employers understand this rule, but there are many traps that could ensnare even careful companies.
 Failure to complete the I-9 properly or failure to retain the form for the required period can result in fines for each record keeping violation.
 For large companies, simple record keeping violations can result in huge fines.
 The practice of asking an employee to provide specific documents to quickly complete Form I-9 can expose an employer to fines for immigration-related employment discrimination.

 U.S. employers will have to be more vigilant in their compliance efforts.
-We expect U.S. Immigration and Customs Enforcement (ICE) to increase its civil enforcement activities nationwide.
 Increasingly, ICE, the Department of Justice, the Department of Labor, and other agencies are collaborating to investigate and bring coordinated enforcement actions against employers for immigration violations, labor law violations, document fraud, unfair employment hiring practices, discrimination, and other offenses.

-While we strongly prefer taking stock of a client’s practices and proposing corrective measures as a preventative measure, this may not always be possible.
+We strongly prefer taking stock of a client's practices and proposing corrective measures as a preventative measure, however this may not always be possible.
 We also provide skilled representation for employers in the audit, Notice of Findings, and hearing phases of an investigation.